-The laboratory also participated in the EIT Digital innovation activity "Autonomous Warehouse and Last Mile Delivery" (AWARD), which improves the current state of operations inside a warehouse.
-This is achieved by building a logistics platform leveraging on advanced planning and scheduling techniques based on machine learning, to coordinate a fleet of autonomous vehicles for moving goods indoors.
+MEDIANETS has been active in significant European and national projects.
+In a recent EIT Digital innovation activity "Autonomous Ware-house and Last Mile Delivery" (AWARD) our team was improving the current state of operations inside a warehouse, by building a logistics platform leveraging on advanced planning and scheduling techniques based on machine learning, to coordinate a fleet of autonomous vehicles for moving goods indoors.